 Knowing what days and times to avoid is as important as when to send cold emails.

 Generally speaking, the worst days to send a cold email are Saturday and Sunday—when your prospective targets are out of the office and away from work.
 They’re most likely spending time with their family or engaging in hobbies and activities.

 Although most people have smartphones these days, they avoid looking at emails on weekends and don’t want to think about work-related issues.
 To keep things simple, keep sending cold emails during the working week—Monday to Friday.

 Avoid sending cold emails too late or too early in the day.
 Your prospective targets will be sleeping or getting ready for work early in the morning.
 After work, they’ll focus on getting home, going to the gym, and cooking dinner or dining out.

 Aim to send your cold emails during working hours, 9 AM to 5 PM.
 You can test and experiment to see what specific hour works best to maximize your email open rates.

 More Tips to Increase Your Open Rate

-Besides optimal timing, there are several other strategies you can implement to improve the open rate of your cold emails.
+Besides optimal timing, you can implement several other strategies to improve the open rate of your cold emails.
 The four best methods are listed below.

 Keep a Clean Email List